avajs/ava/readme.md

 `;
 ```

+These snapshots should be committed together with your code so that everyone on the team shares current state of the app.

-Every time you run this test afterwards, it'll check if the component render has changed.
-If it did, it'll fail the test.
-Then you'll have the choice to check your code - and if the change was intentional, you can use `--update-snapshots` (or `-u`) flag to update the snapshots into their new version.
+Every time you run this test afterwards, it will check if the component render has changed.
+If it did, it will fail the test.
+Then you will have the choice to check your code - and if the change was intentional, you can use the `--update-snapshots` (or `-u`) flag to update the snapshots into their new version.

 That might look like this:

-`npm t -- -u`
+`$ ava --update-snapshots`

+Note that snapshots can be used for much more than just testing components - you can equally well test any other (data) structure that you can stringify.

 ### Skipping assertions